dullroar/ten-steps-to-linux-survival/Step02.md

 > typed this introduction to `diff`.
 This is what `diff` shows:
 ```

-In other words, the "arrows" are pointing to the "new" file (by convention
+In other words, the "arrows" are pointing to the "new" file (by convention the file specified on
-the file specified on the left is the "old" file and the file on the right
+the left is the "old" file and the file on the right is the "new" file), showing five lines were
-is the "new" file), showing five lines were inserted, starting at line
+inserted, starting at line 1285.
-1285.
 Pretty meta, but not real exciting.

 Let's look at something else, say a configuration file for an application.
-We have an original file, `orig.conf`:
+We have an original file,
+`orig.conf`:

-\drcap{orig.conf file}
+\drcap{\texttt{orig.conf} file}
 ```bash
 ~ $ cat orig.conf
 FOO=1